eclipse-archived/kiso/docs/website/content/Questionnaires/_index.md

 ---
-title: Questionary
+title: Questionnaires
 weight: 60
-chapter: true
 ---

-# Questionnaires

-# These anonymous questionnaires give us the chance collect informations helping the contributors community to improve the user experience ..
+### These anonymous questionnaires give us the chance to collect information, helping the contributors community to improve the user experience.

 ##  Usability Questionnaire